I will not beat around the bush – São Paulo, Brazil’s Art Hub, was my favorite Brazilian city.

 Kobra was born in 1975 in São Paulo and is one of the world’s most recognized muralists.
 His huge, very expressive works are found in the US – and of course in Brazil.
 I’ve introduced the pentaptych Ethnicity that he has painted on the occasion of the Olympics in Rio in 2016 in another post.

 His kaleidoscope-ish portraits are – well, rather hidden than found – all over São Paulo.
-Not only do I lead you to the walls, at the same time, I also point out attractions and points of interest in their surroundings.
+Not only do I lead you to the walls, but at the same time, I also point out attractions and points of interest in their surroundings.

 Wanna follow my route?
 I’ve marked all of Kobra’s murals on the map at the end of this post.
 For your convenience, I’ve also marked all the other spots mentioned in this post.